andreaszabari/Join-Meet-Us/android/README.md

-# Jitsi Meet SDK for Android
+# Meet SDK for Android

 ## Sample applications using the SDK

-If you want to see how easy integrating the Jitsi Meet SDK into a native application is, take a look at the [sample applications repository](https://github.com/jitsi/jitsi-meet-sdk-samples).
+If you want to see how easy integrating the Meet SDK into a native application is, take a look at the [sample applications repository](https://github.com/jitsi/jitsi-meet-sdk-samples).

 ## Build your own, or use a pre-build SDK artifacts/binaries